 A medium is a substance that can be added to paint to change the way the colour appears and/or behaves.
-You can also use a medium to alter sheen, texture, transparency or drying time.
-Read on for our rundown of the most popular acrylic painting mediums.
+You can also use an acrylic medium to alter sheen, texture, transparency or drying time.
+Read on for our rundown of the most popular types of acrylic painting mediums.
 View Our Range of Painting Mediums

-Gloss mediums are used to enhance the luminosity and natural sheen of acrylics.
+Gloss mediums are transparent acrylic mediums used to enhance the luminosity and natural sheen of acrylics.
 They typically make paint thinner and more transparent.
 Great for glazes.

-You can use either a glazing or a gloss medium to make acrylic paints more transparent.
+You can use either an acrylic glazing medium or a gloss medium to make acrylic paints more transparent.
 Standard glaze mediums are better for subtler effects.
 Liquitex Airbrush Medium is a great example of an acrylic glazing medium and is simply fantastic for glazing:

-Slows down drying time of acrylic so it behaves more like oil paint.
-Retarding mediums also allow you to create smooth blending effects.
+A retarding acrylic medium slows down drying time of acrylic so it behaves more like oil paint.
+Retarding mediums also allow you to create smooth blending effects in your artwork.

-Thins acrylics for use with wash techniques & painting over large areas.
-Doesn’t compromise colour strength and leaves amazingly vibrant shades in your painting.
+These transparent acrylic mediums thin acrylics for use with wash techniques & painting over large areas.
+However, this doesn’t compromise colour strength and leaves amazingly vibrant shades in your painting.